Suamppa/OA-spektri-lopputyo/README.md

 IN ENGLISH:
 Oulu University's Elementary programming course's final project.
 A spectral analysis program.
 The program is in Finnish.
-The included module "ikkunasto.py" is under an MIT-license, author Mika Oja, Oulu university.
+The included module "ikkunasto.py" is under an MIT-license, author Mika Oja, Oulu University.